 I smile in apology as I take the cup of black coffee proffered over the counter.
 “Maybe next time.”

 I turn toward the barista, “Let Cesar know I’m here?
 Thank you.”

 I log into my laptop just as Cesar strides toward my corner table, a tray laden with food between his hands.
 “What’s good, boss?”

 I make a show of inhaling the scent of bacon, eggs, and Cesar’s tangy jalapeño-lime salsa.
 “Pops better keep you happy so he doesn't lose you.”

 Cesar grimaces and plops down in a chair, crossing his arms across his chest.
 His dark brown eyes turn to slits as he glares at me.

 “Too soon?”
 I say.

-The two of us haven’t spoken since last weekend when I’d come clean about my plans to pursue opportunities away from Hurst.
-When I’d told Cesar that was part of the reason my ex, had broken up with me, he’d nodded with approval.
+The two of us haven’t spoken much since last weekend when I’d come clean about my plans to pursue opportunities away from Hurst.
+When I’d told Cesar that my plans were part of the reason my ex, had broken up with me, he’d nodded with approval.
 “She’s a smart girl.
 Why would she stay with a man who’s willing to risk his entire inheritance just to ‘see what he can do on his own’?
 You’re a Hurst Jake.
 Get your need for adventure out on your bike or by backpacking through Europe like all your buddies.
 Don’t take risks with the family business!
 You know you belong here, amigo.”

 I’d always known Cesar’s loyalty was two-fold, but I’d never questioned that it would lie with me first, with my family coming a close second.
 He lifts a piece of bacon off my plate, takes a bite of it then tosses the rest back.